aryavorskiy/LatticeModels.jl/docs/src/manual/operators.md

 psi1 == psi2
 ```

-If you work in a composite system (e. g. a lattice with a spin degree of freedom), you can construct the state as tensor product of the states for each subsystem:
+If you work in a composite system (e. g. a lattice with a spin degree of freedom), you can either use composite indexing or construct the state as tensor product of the states for each subsystem:

 ```@repl 0
 spin = SpinBasis(1//2)
+psi1_composite = basisstate(l, spin, (site, 1));
-psi_composite = basisstate(spin, 1) ⊗ basisstate(l, site)   # Note the order!
+psi2_composite = basisstate(spin, 1) ⊗ basisstate(l, site); # Note the order!
+psi1_composite == psi2_composite
 ```

 !!! note